 How It Works

-Cherries are rich in anthocyanidins, powerful flavonoids capable of blocking the enzymes responsible for sending “pain messages” to the cells, with analgesic effects comparable to those of ibuprofen and naproxen.
+Cherries are rich in anthocyanidins, powerful flavonoids capable of blocking the enzymes responsible for sending “pain messages” to the cells, with analgesic effects comparable to those of ibuprofen and naproxen.1,2

 It has been suggested that daily consumption of anthocyanins may also play a role in preventing arterial stiffness and hypercholesterolemia, most likely due to their anti-inflammatory properties.
-However, further research in needed.
+However, further research is needed.

 WHETHER THEY ARE SWEET OR TART, DARK CHERRIES ARE RICHER IN FLAVONOIDS THAN THEIR LIGHTER COUNTERPARTS.